 The default best go-to rudder pedal for most flight and space sims. its middle of the road when it comes to price and performance, so casual users cant go wrong with it.

-- You can adjust the tension quite easily using the big dial at the centre.
+• You can adjust the tension quite easily using the big dial at the center.
 It’s a pretty consumer friendly product.

 2. Best Entry Level